LASIK Institute in Illinois & Missouri

 LASIK is a commonly performed refractive surgery procedure that can safely and effectively improve vision by reshaping the cornea to correct nearsightedness, farsightedness and astigmatism.
 Patients of all ages experience these vision problems as a result of an abnormal corneal shape that blurs or distorts vision.

 Short for Laser-Assisted In Situ Keratomileusis, LASIK uses targeted excimer laser beam energy to gently remove, or ablate, corneal tissue in order to correct refractive errors and help patients see clearly.
-Millions of patients choose to undergo LASIK each year, and achieve clear vision without the need for glasses or contact lenses, while also benefitting from minimal downtimes and little to no post-operative discomfort.

 Although LASIK is considered a safe procedure, it is not ideal for everyone.
 Your doctor will perform a thorough evaluation to determine whether LASIK is appropriate for you, or if you would benefit from another type of refractive procedure.
 The ideal LASIK candidate: